 Loop Electrosurgical Excision Procedure (LEEP)

 Loop electrosurgical excision procedure (LEEP) is a common practice used by gynecologists to remove abnormal cells from a patient’s cervix.
 Women with these abnormal cells may be at risk for serious conditions such as cervical cancer, making LEEP a very important part of the diagnostic and cancer prevention process.
+The board-certified OBGYNs at Women’s Pavilion of South Mississippi have extensive experience performing the LEEP procedure.
+Call (601) 268-9393. to schedule an appointment at our office in Hattiesburg, Columbia, or Ellisville today!

 Before the procedure begins, make sure that you address any questions or concerns with one of our experienced gynecologists.
 It is important to fully understand the reasoning why a LEEP is being performed, and what sort of follow-up care will be needed once it is complete.
 Patients should also inform their physician of any medications they are currently taking that may impact their treatment, such as blood thinners.
 No other significant preparation such as fasting is required prior to LEEP.